-I recently had a student that insisted on using her own personal Microsoft Surface Book 2 for a CAD course I was teaching…and for good reason too I might add.
-This little machine was packed full of power, it boasted an 8th Generation i7 Processor, 16 GB of RAM, 512 GB of SSD storage with a battery that seemingly never died.
+I recently had a student that insisted on using her own personal Microsoft Surface Pro 7 for a CAD course I was teaching…and for good reason too I might add.
+This little machine was packed full of power, it boasted an i7 Processor, 16 GB of RAM, 256 GB of SSD storage with a battery that seemingly never died.

-All that said, personally my field laptop is 17″.
-If you don’t mind the extra weight (and price tag that goes along with it) consider moving to a 17″ screen – it makes navigation and maneuverability throughout various software packages that much easier.
+All that said, personally I recommend any field laptop be no smaller than 15 inches.
+If you don’t mind the extra weight (and price tag that goes along with it) consider moving to a 17 inch screen – it makes navigation and maneuverability throughout various software packages that much easier.

 All “old-time” PLC programmers will tell you to make sure your laptop has a serial port!
 Let me tell you right now…FORGET THE SERIAL PORT!
 You will pay more money to add that old 9-pin D-Sub Serial Port on your laptop when all you need is a good USB to Serial Converter such as those found on Amazon.

 Couple that with a Female-Female Null Modem Serial RS232 Cable

 The other advantage of going USB to Serial is that you’ll be able to map your “serial port” into any virtual machine.
 One of the limitations of most VM’s is they can’t port over physical devices such as those found on PCIx cards.
 Therefore, USB is a great option to bring physical devices into your VM.

 The other point I would make regarding communication ports for your next programming laptop is to ensure there are plenty of USB ports!
 I would say 3 x USB ports is an absolute minimum to connect any peripherals you will need while troubleshooting a piece of equipment on site.
 With 4 or more USB ports ideal.